 Robyn Flaum Cruz, Ph.D., BC-DMT, LPC is Full Professor, Lesley University Expressive Therapies Ph.D.
 Program; Past President, ADTA; Past Chair of the National Coalition of Creative Arts Therapies Associations; Former Co-Editor, American Journal of Dance Therapy, and Editor-in-Chief Emeritus of The Arts in Psychotherapy.
 She is Co-Editor of Dance/Movement Therapists in Action: A Working Guide to Research Options (2nd ed., 2012, Charles C. Thomas); and Co-Author of Feders’ Art and Science of Evaluation in the Arts Therapies, (2nd ed., 2013, Charles C. Thomas), and has over 50 publications in refereed journals across the disciplines of dance/movement therapy, psychology and neurology, and communications disorders and psychology.

-Tomoyo Kawano, PhD, BC-DMT, NCC, LCAT is Assistant Professor of Dance/Movement Therapy in the Expressive Therapies Division of the Graduate School of Arts and Social Sciences at Lesley University.
+Tomoyo Kawano, PhD, BC-DMT, NCC, LCAT is Assistant Professor of Dance/Movement Therapy at Antioch University New England.
 In teaching, supervising, and research, she integrates her clinical experience as a dance/movement therapist with diverse healing philosophies through the use of the arts, group work, and performative communal rituals for reconciliation, community building, and collective social action.
+As an immigrant who grew up in four different countries, Dr. Kawano enjoys working interdisciplinarily, blending multiple sources of knowledge and forms of communication.
 Her research focuses on the development of professional identity of DMT practitioners.
 She was awarded the research fellowship at Lesley University for her study of a systematized embodied-artistic approach for qualitatively analyzing textual data.

 Jennifer Frank Tantia, Ph.D., BC-DMT, LCAT is a somatic psychologist and dance/movement therapist in private practice in Manhattan.
 In addition to practice, she has been a research advisor for dance/movement therapy and somatic psychology graduate students for the past nine years and currently teaches Research and Evaluation at Lesley University.
 Currently, she is the chairperson for the ADTA Research and Practice committee and is associate editor of Body, Movement and Dance in Psychotherapy journal.
 Dr. Tantia’s publication topics include: dance/movement therapy for treating trauma, embodied research methodologies, clinical intuition, and understanding qualitative research.
 She is a co-editor with Helen Payne, Sabine Koch and Thomas Fuchs, for the forthcoming publication, “Embodied Perspectives in Psychotherapy,” with expected availability in 2018.